VirtusLab/scala-cli/website/docs/commands/compile.md

 ```

 Note that most Scala CLI commands automatically compile your code, if necessary.
-The `compile` command is useful if you'd like to check that your code compiles,
+The `compile` command is useful if you want to check that your code compiles
-or know of compilation warnings, without running it or packaging it.
+(or to see the compilation warnings, if any occur) without running it or packaging it.

 The most common `compile` options are shown below.
 For a full list of options, run `scala-cli compile --help`, or check the options linked in the